hrvojemastelic/Callblockingtest-demo/README.md

-For step by ste tutorial please visit http://www.nikola-breznjak.com/blog/android/make-native-android-app-can-block-phone-calls/
+For step by step tutorial please visit http://www.nikola-breznjak.com/blog/android/make-native-android-app-can-block-phone-calls/

 Other useful things used in project: